Forest-Newark/tiy-homework-animal-shelter/README.md

 I suggest that you create methods for each action that can be performed on the menu.
 For example:

-int = promptForMainMenuSelection() - This might print the main menu, wait for user input, and return an integer indicating the user's choice.
-Animal = promptForAnimalData() - This might prompt the user for each field for an animal and then create and return a new instance of the Animal class using that data.
+int = promptForMainMenuSelection() - This might print the main menu, wait for user input, and return an integer indicating the user's choice. com.forestnewark.Animal = promptForAnimalData() - This might prompt the user for each field for an animal and then create and return a new instance of the com.forestnewark.Animal class using that data.
 There are many ways to accomplish this.
 But, it's generally an indicator you can do better if your methods become longer than ten or twenty lines.
-Somewhere in your application you will need to have an ArrayList of Animal instances.
+Somewhere in your application you will need to have an ArrayList of com.forestnewark.Animal instances.
 Give careful consideration to where you keep this.
-It might not make sense to have this in the MenuService. [callout-hint]
+It might not make sense to have this in the com.forestnewark.MenuService. [callout-hint]

-[callout-hint] You could write methods that return an Animal or accept one as an argument.
+[callout-hint] You could write methods that return an com.forestnewark.Animal or accept one as an argument.
 For example, why not write one method to collect information for a new animal, promptForNewAnimal().
-This might prompt the user for the Animal's name, etc, and then actually construct and return an Animal.
+This might prompt the user for the com.forestnewark.Animal's name, etc, and then actually construct and return an com.forestnewark.Animal.
 Maybe you could do something similar for editing an animal?

 Main class

-While console input and output for this application is managed via the MenuService, we still need something to control the application.
+While console input and output for this application is managed via the com.forestnewark.MenuService, we still need something to control the application.
 You will need to create a Main class with a main() method that does this.

 Your main method will have a while(true){} loop in it to keep the application running forever.
 It will likely have some conditional statements that are executed based on user input.
 For example:

 while(true) {
     int action = menuService.promptForMainMenuSelection();

-    if(action == MenuService.CREATE_ANIMAL){
+    if(action == com.forestnewark.MenuService.CREATE_ANIMAL){
         // do something
-    } else if(action == MenuService.LIST_ANIMALS){
+    } else if(action == com.forestnewark.MenuService.LIST_ANIMALS){
         // do something
     }
 }
-Note that I'm using static final properties on the MenuService to hold constants that make reading my code easier.
+Note that I'm using static final properties on the com.forestnewark.MenuService to hold constants that make reading my code easier.
 While I could check if action == 1, out of context it's hard to tell what that means.
-It is easier to read and understand action == MenuService.CREATE_ANIMAL.
+It is easier to read and understand action == com.forestnewark.MenuService.CREATE_ANIMAL.

 Program Behavior